acbbullock/IO-Fortran-Library/doc_API_design/Ref/to_file.md

 * `file_name` is of type `character(len=*)`

-@warning `file_name` may be a relative path, but absolute paths are not guaranteed to work on every platform.
+@note `file_name` may be a relative path, but absolute paths are not guaranteed to work on every platform.

 ### Optional Arguments